Cliff Alexander: Al-Ahli (2024)

+Anyang Jung Kwan Jang Red Boosters (2024–2025)

+On December 19, 2024, Alexander joined the Anyang Jung Kwan Jang Red Boosters of the Korean Basketball League to replace Michael Young.
+On January 17, 2025, he was replaced by Johnny O'Bryant III.

+Guaiqueríes de Margarita (2025)

+On March 2, 2025, Alexander signed with the Guaiqueríes de Margarita of the Superliga Profesional de Baloncesto (SPB).

 National team career

 Alexander was selected by USA Basketball to represent Team USA in the inaugural 2013 FIBA Americas 3x3 U18 Championship in August.
 He helped the team achieve gold.
 In the September 26–29, 2013 FIBA 3x3 U18 World Championship in Jakarta, Indonesia, Team USA finished 9th with a 7–1 record, losing in the opening round of 16 in the playoffs.